IBMStockTrader/trader/BUILD.md

    limitations under the License.
 -->

-# Maven
+# Multi-stage Docker
-This project builds using [Maven](https://maven.apache.org).
+This project is built and run using a multi-stage Dockerfile.

-# Jenkins
-Builds can be kicked off via [Jenkins](https://jenkins.io).

-# Microservice Builder
-It is also configured to be able to be driven by [Microservice Builder](https://www.ibm.com/us-en/marketplace/microservice-builder).